NswHuei/simple_pos_system/README.md

 - **Database:** *SQLite3*
 - **Barcode Library:** *...*

-## 🚀 Future Roadmap: AI-Powered Automation
+## 🚀 Future Roadmap:

+- **Barcode Integration:** Add new products or look up existing ones instantly by scanning their barcodes.
+- **Sales Recording:** A simple mechanism to record sales transactions.

+###AI-Powered Automation

 The next major phase of this project is to streamline the inventory onboarding process using modern AI technology.